ntedgi/monaorepo/README.md

 # monaorepo
-opinion based mono repo for shared libraries
+my opinion based mono repo for shared libraries i only wanted to build stanalone liberies, run tests and publish without any fancy stuff.

 to genrate liberaries run `npm i` in the root directory then run `npm run genreate` to genrate the liberaries